jmsnavarro/fromExcelToCSV_for_Java/README.md

 # fromExcelToCSV in Java

-A terminal app written in Java that reads Excel rows and export to a pipe-delimited csv file.
+A command-line app written in Java that reads Excel rows and export to a pipe-delimited csv file.

 Developed using Visual Studio Code and Apache Maven with the following extensions: